-An alveoplasty (also called an alveoloplasty) is a surgical procedure that smoothes or re-contour the jawbone (s).
+An alveoplasty (also called an alveoloplasty) is a surgical procedure that smoothes or re-contours the

 An alveoplasty can be done alone but is usually done at the same time that teeth are extracted.

 When teeth are extracted, the residual dento-alveolus / alveolar ridge (jaw bone ridge) can present irregularities,

 undercuts or bone spicules (sequestra), which, if not removed before placement of the partial or complete denture,

 can lead to injury and stability / retention problems of the denture.

 If the alveolar ridge is suspected of presenting abnormal shape after the extraction of one or more teeth, in order

 to avoid such a possibility, an alveoloplasty must be performed at the same surgical session.